CTCycle/XREPORT-radiological-reports-generator/assets/docs/operations/troubleshooting.md

 ### SQLite Mode

-- When `EMBEDDED_DATABASE=true`, the backend initializes `<resource root>/database.db` automatically on first startup if the file does not exist.
-The resource root defaults to `app/resources` and can be changed with `XREPORT_RESOURCES_DIR`.
+- When `EMBEDDED_DATABASE=true`, source mode initializes `<resource root>/database.db` automatically on first startup if the file does not exist.
+Packaged mode initializes `%LOCALAPPDATA%\XREPORT\data\database.db`; it never writes a database into the immutable installation/runtime directory.
 - On later startups, existing data is not recreated, reset, or reseeded.
 The required tables and columns are checked against schema version 1.
 A structurally compatible older database without `schema_metadata` is stamped with the current marker; an incompatible schema, missing marker row, or unsupported version stops startup.
 - The launcher option `4` can be used to manually trigger the same idempotent SQLite initialization.